anachioca/WebDev-OnlineStore/README.md

 ## Comments About the Code:

-In this project, CSS3, HTML5, Bootstrap, JavaScript and Python (for the server) were used.
+In this project, CSS3, HTML5, Bootstrap, JavaScript, vue, Node (for the server), MongoDB (for database) and Heroku (for deploy) were used.

 ## Test Plan: